Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: Preliminaries

 To start with, it is a crucial fact that, for a CPDAG $G$, each UCCG of $G$ can be oriented independently of the other UCCGs and the directed part of $G$~\citep{Andersson1997}.
 This means that to obtain a consistent extension of $G$, it suffices to orient each UCCG without creating a cycle or a v-structure.
 In line with the literature, we term such orientations AMOs (acyclic moral orientations).
-In accordance with the notation above, we define $\hamo(H)$ as the number of AMOs of a connected chordal graph (i.\,e., UCCG) $H$.
+In accordance with the notation above, we define $\hamo(H)$ as the number of AMOs of a connected chordal graph (i.e., UCCG) $H$.
 We illustrate the introduced terms in Fig.~\ref{fig:cpdaguccgs}, where the UCCGs of the given CPDAG can be oriented independently to yield a consistent extension.
+Thus, we can conclude that for a CPDAG $G$ the size of $| \, [G] \, |$ is equal to